eagle-io/docs/source/topics/nodes/parameter.rst

 States Type
+    Select the type of States most suitable to your data:

     *Range* is the default option for most analog data and allows you to define a State that covers a range of values. eg. 1-10 = LOW

     *Discrete* is most commonly used with digital data where a State represents a specific (or matching) value. eg. 0 = OFF, 1 = ON